-- Enter applications on the APPLE system in the usual manner. - Contact the Supervisor of DBD-DIS through e-mail (Outlook) or telephone (x4750) to advise that a TERI / CAL claim will be submitted. - Transmit all claim material in an envelope marked "TERI / CAL Claim -Attention - Supervisor of DBD-DIS."
+- Enter applications on the APPLE system in the usual manner. - Contact the Supervisor (s) of DBD-DIS through e-mail (Outlook) or telephone to advise that a TERI / CAL claim will be submitted.
+(See Communications Reference Chart on Boardwalk for contact information.) - Transmit all claim material in an envelope marked "TERI / CAL Claim -Attention - Supervisor of DBD-DIS."
 Also, show "TERI / CAL CLAIM" on the cover sheet transmitting the claim.